petergaultney/df-browse/README.md

 Once inside the browser, you can navigate with arrow keys and the mouse.

-Press `?` to find out about some basic navigation commands.
+Press `?` to find out about some basic browsing commands.
+You can resize columns, hide them, reorder them, and even search the row contents, with a few keystrokes.

 There are many other commands that you can discover in `keybindings.py`.